 Whilst the pages may be copied for the purpose for which the site is intended, such copies may only be used by you within your organisation, and not for any commercial use or benefit without the express consent of International Regulator of Coaching and Mentoring CIC, for which a fee may be charged.

 Whilst the pages may be linked to for the purpose for which the site is intended, such links may only be linked on your website, and not for any other commercial use or benefit without the express consent of International Regulator of Coaching and Mentoring CIC, for which a fee may be charged.

 All copyrights and trademark notices, marks, disclaimers and other such elements must be preserved and upheld at all times.

 These conditions are governed by and will be interpreted in accordance with English Law and any disputes relating to these conditions will be subject to the exclusive jurisdiction of the English courts.

-The IRCM needs to gather and use certain information about individuals and organisations.
+As with all businesses, the International Regulator of Coaching and Mentoring CIC (IRCM) needs to gather and use certain information about individuals and organisations.

 This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards – and to comply with the law.

 Why this policy exists